The Derrida-Retaux model on a geometric Galton-Watson tree: The Derrida-Retaux conjecture

 { \bf Acknowledgments.} We are grateful to Zenghu Li and Zhan Shi for providing references and for stimulating discussions, especially for sharing the unpublished notes \cite{bz-notes}.
-This project started during the \textit{Branching in Innsbruck} 2019 conference, we warmly thank the organizers for their hospitality.
+This project started 2019 during the conference \textit{Branching in Innsbruck}; we warmly thank the organizers for their hospitality.
+We are also grateful to the anonymous referees for their careful reading and helpful comments, which improved the readability of the paper.

-{ \bf Funding.} GA was partially supported by the German Research Foundation (DFG) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.\\ YH was partially supported by ANR LOCAL (ANR-22-CE40-0012).\\ BM was partially supported by the MITI interdisciplinary program 80PRIME GEx-MBB and the ANR MBAP-P (ANR-24-CE40-1833) project.
+{ \bf Funding.} The first author was partially supported by the German Research Foundation (DFG) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.